nhs-england-tools/repository-template/docs/developer-guides/Bash_and_Make.md

   some-shell-function # 'foo' and 'baz' are accessible by the function
 ```

 Sample make target calling another make target.
-In this case `bar` has to be passed to the make target as a variable, which is executed in a child process:
+In this case a parameter `baz` has to be passed as a variable to the make target, which is executed in a child process:

 ```makefile
 some-target: # Call another target - mandatory: foo=[description]